top of page

 Practice

 Marching Band and Color Guard are the heartbeat of school spirit at Rancho Buena Vista!
-The Band performs at every home football game.
+The Band performs at every home football game unless there is a conflict with a tournament date.

 Tournaments

 Each Fall semester the RBV Marching Band and Color Guard go to approximately 7 tournaments at schools throughout San Diego County and the Los Angeles area.
-Tournaments can range from an evening to an all day event, depending on the number of bands competing and distance we have to travel.
+Tournaments can range from an evening to an all day event, depending on the number of bands competing and distance we need to travel.
+For those participating in ADLA or Winter Guard, the spring semester has a similar tournament schedule.
+We also host our own tournaments for both semesters.

 Other Performances

 During the Fall semester, the Marching Band may perform at other venues to help the Band fund raise, perform for charities or march in parades.
-October to early December are busy months!
-Concert Band, Wind, Drumline and Color Guard all have performances throughout the school year.
+Concert Band, Wind I & II, Drumline and Color Guard all have performances throughout the school year.
+In the Spring we have our Spring Concert and our annual Pops concert.

 bottom of page